Summer Safari Camp

 Please note: For the safety and well-being of our campers and animals, youth will not handle or clean up after the animals.
 A variety of other engaging activities will increase understanding and appreciation toward wildlife and wild places.

-We offer a COUNSELOR-IN-TRAINING volunteer program for teens ages 16 and 17.
+We offer Teen Volunteer Opportunities for teens ages 16 and 17.

 Zookeeper Camps (Available for each grade level K-8)